-I know going to Paris is only a train ride on the Eurostar away, and the French is best known for those delicious freshly baked pastries.
+I know going to Paris is only a train ride on the Eurostar away, and the French are best known for those delicious freshly baked pastries.
 However, I can safely say there’s an excellent French Bakery in London.
 Patisserie Sainte-Anne is based in Hammersmith by Ravenscourt Park, previously running their bakery of the same name for over 20 years in Paris.
-The owners moved to London and opened up in West London, it’s a true boulangerie parisienne.
+The owners moved to London and opened up in West London, it’s a true boulangerie Parisienne.
 Handmade and baked in store, the outside is painted bright pink with an Art Nouveau typeface.
 I found it by chance when googling Japanese French bakeries in London and Patisserie Sainte-Anne popped up with 5-star reviews.

-The seating inside Patisserie Sainte-Anne is limited, only 6 tables.
+The seating inside Patisserie Sainte-Anne bakery is limited, only 6 tables.
 The display cabinet is filled with whole cakes to order, top crusty sandwiches, quiches, chocolate truffles, colourful macarons, small cakes, and pastries.
 Even the menu is written in French with English translation.

 The lunch offer is worth it, the deal is 1 Sandwich or hot savoury, 1 Dessert (éclair, millefeuille, viennoiserie, flan, tarte aux pommes, tarte normande or crumble), 1 soft drink (can or water), + £1.20 £9.10 or £10.30 with a hot drink.
 Matcha and special lattes are an extra £1 on top.

 Patisserie Sainte-Anne crusty baguettes are one of the best, my Sandwich Jambon Camembert was toasted up, and camembert melted on my wafer-thin ham.
 The sandwich bread stayed crusty throughout.